khrome/xbox-live/README.md

 - `api.destiny.character.progression(options, callback)` get a given character's progression

 There are other calls available (auto-generated from [docs](https://github.com/khrome/BungieNetPlatform/blob/master/wiki-builder/data/api-data.json) which seem to be out of date) and I will manually craft other endpoints as I figure out the [rat's nest of an API](https://www.bungie.net/en/Clan/Post/39966/85087279/0/0/1).

+###Overwatch

+Grab all the public stats for a handle:

+api.query(<xbox-live username>, callback)

+which returns summaries for each character as well as a global summary.